jwilliams2023/Credit-Card-Rewards-Tracker/README.md

 # Credit Card Rewards Tracker

-A web application built with React and Vite to help users track their progress towards meeting credit card spending requirements for signup bonuses.
-Users can input their spending target and monthly spend to visualize how long it will take to reach the target using interactive radial progress bars.
+A web application built with React and firebase to help users track their progress towards meeting credit card goals.
+Users can input their spending target and monthly spend to visualize how long it will take to reach the target along with interactive radial progress bars.

 ## Features

 - **Radial Progress Bars**: Visualize monthly progress towards reaching the credit card signup bonus.
+- **Last Month Highlight**: The final month of progress is highlighted in green to indicate completion.
 - **Dark Mode Toggle**: Switch between light and dark themes for a better user experience.
 - **Real-Time Calculation**: Automatically updates the time required to reach the goal based on spending target and monthly spend.
 - **Built with Vite and React**: Fast development environment and modern frontend framework.